MatthewT0/GenAI-Image-Forensics-Toolbox/docs/developer_guidelines.md

 This is preliminary code which will likely change in future updates, including the merge of multiple post-processing and evaluation scripts.

 The base code was primarily adapted from the [Image Forensics Toolbox](https://github.com/MKLab-ITI/image-forensics/blob/master/matlab_toolbox/), and individual citations for each algorithm can be found within the corresponding algorithm directories readme.
-This code was amdended, written, and tested using MATLAB R2024a in both Windows 10 and 11.
+This code was amended, written, and tested using MATLAB R2024a in both Windows 10 and 11.

 ## Table of Contents <!-- omit from toc -->
 - [Implementing new algorithms and base code framework information](#implementing-new-algorithms-and-base-code-framework-information)